beloslavamalakova/Image-Classification-of-Rockets/README.md

 #### We can see which pixels are positively associated with belonging to the class, and which pixels are negatively associated with belonging to the class.For example, consider Class 0.
 If a sample has large values in the pixels shown in blue (the 0 shape around the center of the image), the probability of that sample being a 0 digit increases.
 If the sample has large values in the pixels in the center of the image, the probability of the sample being a 0 digit decreases.Many pixels have coefficients whose magnitude are very small.
 These are shown in white, and they are not very important for this classification task.
 #### In general, to get the predicted label, we can find the class with the highest probability.
 If this matches the actual label for the first test sample, then our prediction is correct.
 #### Let’s look at our example test point, and compare to our own computations.We use the predict function to predict a label for each sample in the test set.
 #### Now we have to invert the image to match the training data and then we adjust the contrast and scale of the image.
 Finally, reshape to (1, 784) — 1 sample, 784 features.
 Now we use the logistic regression model to predict our input image and plot the conditional probability.
 Here are the results of the classification.
-The accuracy is accuracy - 0.868421052631579.
+The validation accuracy is 0.868421052631579.
 <img
-  src="../logisticregression1.png"
+  src="../results/logisticregression1.png"
   alt="Logistic regression"
   title="Logistic regression"
   style="display: inline-block; margin: 0 auto; max-width: 300px">